balajianbalagan/smart_differential_calculator_and_visualizer/README.md

-# smart_differential_calculator_and_visualizer
+# SMART_DIFFERENTIAL_CALCULATOR_AND_VISUALIZER
-C project that visualizes step-by-step the differentiation of an expression after parsing a mathematical expression .
+C PROJECT THAT VISUALIZES STEP-BY-STEP THE DIFFERENTIATION OF AN EXPRESSION AFTER PARSING A MATHEMATICAL EXPRESSION .